-Net cash provided by (used in) financing activities was \$1.0 million and \$(15.4) million for the six months ended June 30, 2020 and 2019, respectively.
-The increase was primarily related to borrowing \$5.0 million under our Senior Secured Credit Facility during the first quarter of 2020 and lower payments on equipment note and finance leases of \$3.2 million.
+Net cash used in financing activities was \$15.7 million and \$21.3 million for the nine months ended September 30, 2020 and 2019, respectively.
+The decrease was primarily related to lower payments on equipment note and finance leases of \$3.3 million.
 Additionally, on January 31, 2019, we made a \$10.0 million cash payment to the joint venture partner for the Repeat Precision earn-out consideration, of which \$7.0 million was classified as a financing activity to reflect the acquisition date fair value of the contingent consideration liability and \$3.0 million was included in operating activities as the liability was settled at an amount greater than the acquisition date fair value.
-We also made a \$4.0 million payment on our Senior Secured Credit Facility in June 2019.
-The change was partially offset by distributions to our joint venture partner of \$3.1 million during the six months ended June 30, 2020 as compared to \$0.6 million of distributions for the same period in 2019.
+The decrease in net cash used in financing activities was partially offset by net repayments under the Senior Secured Credit Facility of \$3.0 million.